oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 OneDrive provides end users the ability to securely store their personal data in Office 365.
 The design considers that OneDrive is used for personal storage and sharing within the organisation.

-OneDrive for Business Sharing Design Decisions for all agencies and implementation types.
+OneDrive for Business Sharing Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
 External Sharing | Disabled  | Sharing to external users will be disabled.
 Collaboration and sharing will be achieved using Teams.

-OneDrive sharing configuration applicable to all agencies and implementation types
+OneDrive sharing configuration applicable to all organisations and implementation types

 Configuration | Value | Description
 --- | --- | ---